palomnyk/SCINET_Snakemake_tutorial/SCINet_Snakemake_workshop.md

 mkdir -p /90daydata/shared/$USER/snakemake_ws
 cd /90daydata/shared/$USER/snakemake_ws
 cp -r /project/scinet_workshop1/snakemake/* .
-mkdir .conda
 ```

-The final line of that command created a hidden folder that we will use to store a conda environment that we will use when we run snakemake.

 We are now ready to setup and run Snakemake.
 Stay tuned!
 -----